A Tailor-Made Five Stans Tour

 An unforgettable experience in some challenging terrain, this is guaranteed to be a transformative, stimulating experience.

 |DEPARTURE/RETURN LOCATION||Tashkent Islam Karimov International Airport to Manas International Airport, Bishek|

 |DEPARTURE TIME||Please ensure you arrive in good time for our scheduled departure from Tashkent|

 - A 4WD + driver – properly insured, prepared and maintained for our use.
-There will be 3 guests per 4WD.
+There will only ever be 3 guests per 4WD.

 - Accommodation in a range of homestays and hotels.